Note-p/UpperComputer/README.md

 # UpperComputer
-this is a simple upper computer for my navigation program.
+This is a simple upper computer for my navigation program.